|Genetics and Genomics of Insect Vectors - CNRS URA3012|

 Why do some mosquitoes exposed to human malaria parasites transmit malaria while other mosquitoes exposed to the same parasites do not transmit the disease?
 We recently discovered (working with scientists in Africa, Europe, and the US) that a small chromosomal region explains most of the difference in Plasmodium falciparum infection level between individual Anopheles gambiae mosquitoes fed on infected blood.
 Effectively, many wild mosquitoes are able to kill the malaria parasites they ingest in the blood from an infected person.
 These naturally resistant mosquitoes break the cycle of malaria transmission, and we found that the same mechanism of resistance probably operates in the vector throughout Africa.
 A goal of GGIV research is to understand how the resistant mosquitoes kill the malaria parasite, and to develop tools to encourage the spread of the resistant mosquitoes in place of the malaria-transmitting ones.

-We have identified and characterized two genes encoding mosquito midgut carboxypeptidases, and demonstrated that they are involved in the development of P. falciparum in the mosquito, A. gambiae.
-Antibodies directed against one carboxypeptidase strongly reduce the efficiency of development within the mosquito of the malaria parasites, P. falciparum and P. berghei, and also reduce mosquito fecundity.
-Therefore, A. gambiae midgut carboxypeptidases could constitute components of a vaccine that would block malaria transmission, by reducing Plasmodium development in the mosquito vector and also by reducing levels of vector populations.
+We have identified and characterized two genes encoding mosquito midgut carboxypeptidases, and demonstrated that they are involved in the development of P. falciparum in A. gambiae.
+Several lines of evidence indicate that the A. gambiae midgut carboxypeptidases could constitute components of a vaccine that would block malaria transmission, by reducing Plasmodium development in the mosquito vector and also by reducing levels of vector populations.
 We are currently determining the biochemical characteristics of these two carboxypeptidases and their role in P. falciparum development, using RNAi as a functional genomics tool.

 Keywords: malaria, mosquito, vector biology, parasitology, host-pathogen interactions